igor-ka/ngcourse-next/handout/12-rxjs.md

     .map(() => Rx.Observable.fromPromise(
       $http.get('http://ngcourse.herokuapp.com/api/v1/tasks')));

-  // We would have to subsribe to each stream received below
+  // We would have to subscribe to each stream received below
   // to achieve the behaviour we want metaStream.subscribe(
     (stream) => $log.info('Async Data: ', stream),